It’s possible to simply reverse type 2 diabetes.1 There are only two things you need to do.

 They would often say to me, “Doctor.
 You’ve always said that weight loss is the key to reversing diabetes.
 Yet you prescribed me a drug that made me gain 25 pounds.
 How is that good?”
 I never had a good answer, because none existed.
 It was not good.
 The key was weight loss, whereupon the diabetes often goes away or at least gets significantly better.
 So, logically, insulin does not help reverse the disease, but actually worsens it.

-Other medications such as metformin or the DPP4 drug class are weight neutral.
-While this won’t make things worse, they won’t make things better either.
-Since weight loss is the key to reversing type 2 diabetes, medications won’t make things better.
+Other medications such as metformin or the DPP4 drug class are usually weight neutral or have a slight weight loss effect.
+While this won’t make things worse, they likely won’t make things better either.
+Since significant weight loss is the key to reversing type 2 diabetes, medications won’t make things better.
 Medications make blood sugars better, but not the diabetes.
 We can pretend the disease is better, but that doesn’t make it true.

 That’s the reason most doctors think type 2 diabetes a chronic and progressive disease.
 We’ve been using the wrong treatment.
 We’ve been prescribing drugs for a dietary disease.
 No wonder it doesn’t work.